UnfilteredBytes/Now.gg-X/README.md

 In shorter terms, I forked CybriaGG's repo and they archived their own repo, so I practically made a newer version of my repo (credits to CybriaGG again,) and you can see it as a combination of CybriaGG and my own stuff.

+If it says "Unsafe Proxy or VPN detected" still, refresh it, that's on us.
+Sorry.

 **!!ONCE AGAIN THIS IS NOT A COPY, ALL CREDITS GO TO CYBRIATECH AND THEIR TEAM!!**

 -P1xel10 & Pxl12